1. Motivation

 There are other resources related to automated testing you can find helpful.
 For instance, the following books:

-Or the following journal papers:
+Or the following papers:

 6. About

-BrowserWatcher (Copyright © 2021-2023) is an open-source project created and maintained by Boni García (@boni_gg), licensed under the terms of Apache 2.0 License.
+BrowserWatcher (Copyright © 2021-2025) is an open-source project created and maintained by Boni García (@boni_gg), licensed under the terms of Apache 2.0 License.
 This documentation (also available in PDF) is released under the terms of CC BY-NC-SA 2.0.